 course, using a high number of voices, unison or not, will cause high CPU usage.

-Believe it or not, but the Unison Spread parameter is a modulation target.
+- The Unison Spread parameter is a modulation target.
 You could, for example, increase the spreading

 gradually while a note is played by modulating it with an envelope

 Twin 3 has extensive support for microtuning, which enables you to use custom